openstack-archive/tripleo-incubator/devtest.md

 1. Also check ssh server is running on the host machine and port 22 is open for connections from virbr0 -  VirtPowerManager will boot VMs by sshing into the host machine and issuing libvirt/virsh commands.
+The user these instructions use is your own, but you can also setup a dedicated user if you choose.

 1. Choose a base location to put all of the source code.